 At the U-M Comprehensive Cancer Center, treatment of bone metastasis takes place in the clinic where the originating cancer is treated.
 For example, if prostate cancer has metastasized into the bone, it is treated in the Urologic Oncology Clinic.
-View our Cancer Center Clinics List to find the clinic you need.
+View our Locations page to find the clinic you need.

 What is Bone Metastasis?

 The bone is a common site for metastasis.
 Bone metastasis or "bone mets" occurs when cancer cells from the primary tumor relocate to the bone.
 Prostate, breast, and lung cancers are most likely to spread to the bone.
 However, other cancers are not excluded.
 Bone metastases do not begin from the bones but move there from the primary tumor site.
 On the other hand, primary bone cancers are rare cancers where the primary tumor actually starts in the bone.
 Therefore, bone cancer and bone metastases are not the same.

 As an example, consider a patient with prostate cancer.
 Prostate cancer cells from the primary tumor can break away and get into the bloodstream.
 Once in the blood, the cancer cell can travel to the bone and form a new (secondary) tumor.
 It is important to remember that this secondary tumor is made up of abnormal prostate cancer cells, not abnormal bone cells.
 The result of this process is referred to as prostate cancer that has metastasized to the bone or metastatic prostate cancer.
 This is otherwise known as bone metastasis.